psitool/psitool/README.md

 The `training` pool is interesting here because it provides a specification about what it will download from wikimedia if you want to generate all the target pool images to use for training purposes.

-It will queyr for each of those, using the `limit` provided such as `500` for the `animal` query, otherwise if limit is not specified it will use `2000`.
+It will query for each of those, using the `limit` provided such as `500` for the `animal` query, otherwise if limit is not specified it will use `2000`.

 psi-wm-downloader